siddarthshinde/siddarthshinde.github.io/_teaching/2024-spring-teaching.md

 location: "Raleigh, NC"
 ---

-In Spring 2024, I was a teaching assistant for CSC 116: Introduction to Computing (Java) at NC State University.

 CSC 116 is an introductory programming course that covers fundamental problem-solving skills, Java syntax and semantics, testing, and basic data structures.

 My responsibilities included:

 - Holding regular office hours to help students debug Java programs and understand core concepts like control flow, arrays, and objects
 - Assisting with grading of programming assignments, labs, and exams